fslev/cucumber-jutils-tutorial/Readme.md

       }
     }
     """
-    # login and compare response (if comparison passes, token is automatically set inside scenario properties)
+    # login and match response (if matching is successful, token is automatically set inside scenario properties)
     When Login with email=eve.holt@reqres.in, password=cityslicka and check response={"status": 200, "body": {"token": "~[token]"}}
     # token is set as "authorization" header for Create user API
     Then Create user with name=<name>, job=<job> and check response=#[expectedCreateUserResponse]